-Basements and attics
+Basements and Attics

-Pro tip: After you’ve spotted signs of black widows by day, go downstairs (or upstairs to your attic) at night to apply your spider killers.
+Pro Tip: After you’ve spotted signs of black widows by day, go downstairs (or upstairs to your attic) at night to apply your spider killers.
 Black widows are most active following sunset, so you’re more likely to have success.

-Garages and Crawlspaces
+Garages and Crawl Spaces

 Apply black widow killers frequently and vacuum window frames, corners, and beneath furniture.

-Pro tip: Sealing points of entry is the simplest way to keep spiders out.
+Pro Tip: Sealing points of entry is the simplest way to keep spiders out.
 Install door sweeps, seal window openings, and repair screens.
 Look for openings at ground level that can be caulked or otherwise closed.

 Discouraging black widows from moving onto your property is the best way to keep these arachnids outside your home.
-It also makes your backyard space safer and more enjoyable for whatever it is you like to do outside.
+It also makes your backyard space safer and more enjoyable for whatever you like to do outside.

-Stacks of firewood are a favorite place for black widows to build webs, so get rid of these spider hiding places.
+- Stacks of firewood are a favorite place for black widows to build webs, so get rid of these spider hiding places.

-Tall grass also can be a web-building platform, so trim this grass regularly.
+- Tall grass also can be a web-building platform, so trim this grass regularly.

 Outside lights attract moths and flies, so keep the lights off to keep away a black widow’s food supply.

-Add birds and plants as deterrents
+Add Birds and Plants as Deterrents

 Female black widows bite only in self-defense, and their bites are rarely fatal.
 They are not aggressive and will attack only out of fear.
 Black widows bite to protect themselves from perceived danger, which is sure to be the case if you’re caught disturbing her web.